KSSWSept20/tp/docs/DeveloperGuide.md

     * 2a1.
 CulinaryContacts shows an error message.

-      Use case resumes at step 2.
+      Use case resumes from step 2.

 * 2b.
 The new field value(s) is/are invalid.

     * 2b1.
 CulinaryContacts shows an error message.

-      Use case resumes at step 2.
+      Use case resumes from step 2.

 * 2c.
 No fields to edit are provided.

     * 2c1.
 CulinaryContacts shows an error message.

-      Use case resumes at step 2.
+      Use case resumes from step 2.

 **Use case: UC05 - Find a person**